ozmodiar192/washyobutt/README.md

 First I’m going to need a git repository.
 I’ll start by initializing a new project in git with git init.
 ```
 mkdir -p ~/Projects/wyb
+cd !$
 git init
 ```
+!$ is my favorite bash shortcut.
+It's a built-in for the last argument of your previous command.
+In the example above it would exand to cd ~/Projects/wyb.
+Very useful.

 I want to keep all my shit in one place (~/Projects/wyb), so I’ll use this for the whole project.
 However “all my shit” includes sensitive data like api keys and a directory of misc notes and templates for my own reference, so I better create a .gitignore file in my project so I don’t end up checking it in.